cristianglezm/EvoAI/README.md

 ## Tests ##

-* Make tests to check everything.
+* Make tests to check everything is working.

 ## Contributions ##